Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Empirical evaluation

 \subsection{Results}

-\autoref{tab:result_original} reports the experiments results.
+\autoref{tab:result_original} reports experimental results.
 Both \gls{model} methods outperform the baselines in almost all scenarios.
-Not surprisingly, improvements are more evident when entire blocks of data are missing, as in AQI datasets and block missing settings.
-Differently from autoregressive methods, the sparse spatiotemporal attention mechanism of \gls{model}, in fact, is not autoregressive and allows an unbounded memory capacity.
-Conversely, in the point missing setting, \gls{model} methods perform on par with the state of the art.
+Not surprisingly, improvements are more evident when entire blocks of data are missing, as in the AQI datasets and \emph{Block missing} settings.
+Differently from the autoregressive methods, the sparse spatiotemporal attention mechanism of \gls{model}, in fact, allows for propagating far apart observations without the need for intermediate -- and biased -- predictions.
+Conversely, in the \emph{Point missing} setting, \gls{model} methods perform on par with the state of the art.
 With respect to the spatiotemporal Transformer, \gls{model} performs better in all settings except for AQI-36, which can be attributed to the ineffectiveness of spatial attention alone in determining the dependencies among the different spatial locations.
-Notice also that in almost all cases \hiermodel~performs on par with \gls{model} (even better in the smaller dataset AQI-36), making it a valid lightweight alternative to \gls{model}.
+Notice also that, in almost all cases, \hiermodel~performs on par with \gls{model} (even better in the smaller dataset AQI-36), making it a valid lightweight alternative to \gls{model}.